← Back to journal

 Stress is not just mental.
 It is physical

-Chronic stress changes how your body moves, recovers, and responds to training.
-The effects are measurable.
+Chronic stress changes how your body moves, recovers and responds to training.
+The effects are not vague.
+They are measurable.

-When people talk about stress management, they usually mean meditation apps and breathing exercises.
+When people talk about managing stress, they usually mean meditation apps and breathing exercises.
 Those have their place.
-But chronic stress does something most people do not realise: it physically changes how your body moves, recovers, and responds to training.
+But chronic stress does something most people miss entirely: it physically changes how your body moves, recovers and responds to training.

 Key takeaways